 When you submit content through public forums such as blogs, social media and independent partners for holiday reviews, any personal information provided in such forums is done so at your own risk as voluntarily provided by you.

-We will not share your information with third parties for their direct marketing purposes without your consent.
+We will not share your information with any other organisation for their own direct marketing purposes, without your specific consent.

 We may share information with our subsidiaries or parent companies to help us provide our services, conduct data processing on our behalf or to inform you of services carried out by our group which we think may be relevant to you.